Alphonse François

 Marie-Antoinette au Tribunal révolutionnaire, after a painting of Paul Delaroche.

 Alphonse François (25 August 1814, Paris - 7 July 1888, Paris) was a French engraver.

 Biography

+He was born on August 25, 1814, in Paris.

 Alphonse François and his elder brother Charles-Rémy-Jules François (died 1861) learned engraving at the school of Louis-Pierre Henriquel-Dupont.

 He did a large number of engravings, from works by contemporary French painters and by old Italian masters.

-François was made an officer of the Légion d'honneur in 1857 and a member of the Institut de France in 1873.
+François was made an officer of the Légion d'honneur in 1857 and a member of the Académie des Beaux-Arts of the Institut de France in 1873.
+He died in 1888, at the age of 77.